-Exploring Ta Hien Street, home to Hanoi's 25 cent beer
+Bia hoi: World's cheapest draft beer?

 Bonding over beer

-Bia hoi, Vietnam's draught beer, is the go-to refreshment on Ta Hien Street.
+Bia hoi, Vietnam's draft beer, is the go-to refreshment on Ta Hien Street.

 HOANG DINH NAM/AFP/AFP/Getty Images